jeffpar/pcjs/blog/_posts/2023/2023-10-09-thirty-years-ago-ms-dos-600.md

     well... shit!

-This bug was only in the 80386 code path, but that wasn't much consolation.
+That bug was only in the 80386 code path, so it could be avoided by adding an undocumented "ENABLE386=0" to `DBLSPACE.INI`, but that wasn't much consolation.
 And it was one of at least a half-dozen or so DoubleSpace bugs that Microsoft was aware by June of 1993.
 Other bugs included:

   - A particular series of reads, writes, and undeletes may cause an undelete to fail (FAT is marked USED, but MDFAT is left marked FREE; note that MDFAT refers to the "MagicDrive" FAT internal to the CVF)
   - A particular series of operations followed by undelete may cause a cross link (not taking into account data that may be in buffers)